 Real Life Challenges should be undertaken with your school and is open to year 10-12 students.
 ACCF is able to tailor the challenge to suit the most appropriate time and program for the school.
 Costs are negotiated with the school but a trip can be achieved for approximately $3,900 per student.

 If you are student wanting to undertake a Real Life Challenge talk to your grade coordinator to see if it is something the school can organise.
 The school can then contact Julie Weston or Leisa Ashton on 07 3177 1099 to get the process started!

 - 43% of Australian women aren’t having the recommended 2-yearly Pap tests*

-- 90% of women who die from cervical cancer have not had regular Pap tests so it’s one of our key goals to encourage women to have frequent pap tests.**
+- 90% of women who die from cervical cancer have not had regular cervical screening tests so it’s one of our key goals to encourage women to have frequent pap tests.**

-- Most cases of cervical cancer are caused by the Human Papilloma Virus (HPV) which is spread by genital-skin to genital-skin contact during sexual activity***
+- Almost all cases of cervical cancer are caused by an infection with the Human Papilloma Virus (HPV) which is spread by genital-skin to genital-skin contact during sexual activity***

 - 80% of people will come into contact with HPV at some point in their lives***

 - The Gardasil Vaccine guards against two high-risk HPV types – 16 and 18 which cause around 70% of HPV.
 It is not 100% protection so women who have been vaccinated still need to have Pap tests.***